• Skip to primary navigation

 We do not recommend serving the carrots and onions used in this recipe.
 Their primary purpose is to add flavor and absorb excess salt.
 After baking the corned beef, they tend to be too mushy and too salty to enjoy.

-While the corned beef is baking, prepare the glaze.
+While the corned beef is baking, prepare the brown sugar and mustard glaze.

 In a small saucepan, melt the butter over MEDIUM-LOW heat.
 Whisk in brown sugar, mustard, and bourbon (or water) and allow the mixture to come to a boil.